OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-insecure-react.md

 <video autoPlay={true} ref={this.videoRef} />
 ```

 And the unique responsibility of the component's logic is letting OpenVidu know the exact HTML DOM video player associated to its StreamManger.
 To do so we use method `StreamManager.addVideoElement`, which receives a native HTML video element.
-The way we implement this is React Refs: we get the video element with *React.createRef()* and we call the method once after the component output has been rendered to the DOM (***componentDidMount***) and once every time the StreamManager input changes (***componentWillReceiveProps*** method)
+The way we implement this is React Refs: we get the video element with *React.createRef()* and we call the method once after the component output has been rendered to the DOM (* **componentDidMount** *).
 ```javascript
 export default class OpenViduVideoComponent extends Component {
     constructor(props) {